What's the Biggest TV Size for Homes vs. Stadiums?

 David Paul Morris/Getty Images

 But what if you want a really huge HDTV that you can take to a friend's house, even if that friend lives 2,000 miles (3,219 kilometers) away?
-Well in that case you'd want to check out the iCONIC 100 HDTV, a 42 x 24-foot HDTV that's portable -- thanks to the semi trailer it rests on.
+Well in that case you'd want to check out the iCONIC 100 HDTV, a 42 x 24-foot (12.8 x 7.3-meter) HDTV that's portable — thanks to the semi-trailer on which it rests.

 The iCONIC 100 has 1,008 square feet (93.7 square meters) of display area.
 You can also measure the screen's diagonal size as you would for a computer monitor.
 The specs?
 About 48 feet, or 14.6 meters.
 There's so much hardware in this unit that it weighs in at 72,000 pounds (32.7 metric tons) [source: ADI].